 Rye Foreshore Playground

-You can’t go wrong with a walk along the pier, searching for sting rays, a play on the gorgeous enclosed timber playground (yes, enclosed!) followed by an ice-cream from Vulcano Gelato or some hot chips from the number of fish and chip shops along Point Nepean Rd.
+There’s plenty to do when you visit Rye; a walk along the pier, searching for sting rays, a play on the gorgeous enclosed timber playground (yes, enclosed!) followed by an ice-cream from Vulcano Gelato or some hot chips from the number of fish and chip shops along Point Nepean Rd.

 A fantastic park for kicking the footy, climbing trees or playing tiggy on the ship, we love grabbing hot coffee from The Boyz 4 Breakie and heading over for a play and a bask in the sun while we watch the kids play.